SaiyamJn/Portfolio_Design/README.md

 ### Important Notes

 - The `.nojekyll` file is included to ensure GitHub Pages serves all files correctly
-- The base path is set to `/Portfolio/` for project pages
+- The base path is set to `/Portfolio_Design/` to match your repository name
-- If deploying to `username.github.io`, change the base path to `/` in `vite.config.ts`
+- Your live site URL: `https://SaiyamJn.github.io/Portfolio_Design/`

 ## 📄 License